Not to be TOO forward, but…

-I’ve taught workshops and courses to teams like NextGen Healthcare, Airbnb, Cleveland Clinic, to name a few, since 2017.
+I’ve taught workshops and courses to teams like NextGen Healthcare, Airbnb, Cleveland Clinic, to name just a few, since beginning my journey as an educator and author 2017.
 It’s been life-changing to see firsthand the fresh inspiration and knowledge my attendees walk away with.
-I recorded this video for my YouTube channel after teaching a four-hour workshop in-person at Next Gen Healthcare, in Irvine, California:

 Here are my 9 lessons from teaching content marketing workshops for the past 4 years.

 Psst…we offer eight amazing workshops teaching you top content marketing skills inside one hour.
 Check them all out here and enroll in any for just $27.

 Top Benefits of a Content Marketing Workshop

 Have you hosted a content marketing workshop yet (or brought in an outside practitioner to teach one for your team)?

 If not, don’t wait (seriously)! ⏰

 I cannot emphasize enough the benefits of gathering your team and running through these content exercises with them – regardless of the size of your company.

 It’s true that content marketing is the only marketing left.
 Meaning, a modern marketer’s focus should be on creating worthwhile content (instead of pursuing traditional advertising methods).

 Need proof?
 Nearly 80% of all major brands have a 1-3 person content marketing team.
 And what are these teams up to?